Content Sponsored by Zappos and Merrell

-Do Your Homework – A little preparation can go a long way.
+Do Your Homework – A little preparation can go a long way when you’re getting started hiking.
 Research where you’re going and basic hiker etiquette like who has the right of way on the trail.
 Know the terrain, the general route, how crowded the area might be, and if dogs are allowed.
 Check the weather, bring enough water, and pack layers.

 Dress Wisely – It’s important to dress for the outdoors, which means breathable athletic wear vs. street clothes like jeans which are heavy and can chafe.
 I prefer long pants even in summer since temperatures are generally cooler in the mountains and they’ll keep you from getting scrapes and scratches if you brush up against anything.
 It’s generally also a good idea to always keep a rain jacket handy.

 Pack it Up – Unless you’re doing more than a day hike, you don’t really need to carry anything beyond a small backpack and you’ll be much happier with a lighter pack.
 You should always have the essentials like sunglasses, sunscreen, bug spray, snacks, and a basic first-aid kit (better to be safe than sorry).
 Hydration bladders are nice to have and trekking poles are also personal preference, but generally unnecessary unless you’re doing more intense mountaineering with steep altitude gain or slippery/wet terrain.

 Don’t Go Alone (at First) – Hiking can be a great solitary activity, but it’s also a great social outing.
 Find a meetup group or bring a friend, loved one, or a furry companion until you’re comfortable on your own.
 Everything’s more fun (and safe) with others around.
 Plus, they can keep you motivated and help with photos.
 At the very least, always tell someone where you’re going.
 Have fun and leave no trace!